nmmmnu/HM4/commands.md

 ``bgsave [complete = 0]``

-Flush memtable on the disk and reloads the disktables.
+On __mutable servers__ - flushes memtable on the disk and reloads the disktables.

-When [complete] is present it __suppose__ to bypass memtable flush, but current implementation is not 100% clear and might change in near future.
+If [complete] is present, it __suppose__ to bypass memtable flush, but current implementation is not 100% clear and might change in near future.

+Save is always foreground, e.g. you have to wait, but usually is very fast.

+On __immutable servers__ - reloads the disktables.

+[complete] options is ignored.

 > This command is 100% Redis compatible, assuming you do not use [complete] option.